superliuxz/LegoSegmentation/progress_report.md

       - [x] confusion matrix
       - [x] misclassications
       - [x] activations of layers
-        - [ ] the part of code that plots the activations are copied from somewhere else. **make sure I understand how to plot those tensors**.
       - [x] create a jupyter notebook for visuals
     - achieved 98.442% accuracy. to improve, I have tried:
       - [x] lower the keep probability from 0.5 down to 1/3, which further prevents overfitting. **EFFECTIVE**.